HewlettPackard/monkeyble/docs/mock.md

 Mock modules are simulated modules that mimic the behaviour of real module in controlled ways.
 Mock can be used to test the behavior of a playbook without actually perform some operations like creating resource in a cloud or in IT infrastructure.
-The mock module can return values so the tested playbook can register new variable from its output like if it was the real module.
+The mock module can return values so the tested playbook can register new variable from its output like if the real module had been called.

 ## Syntax